ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/platforms.md

 When you want to regenerate the assets, you just need to remember `npm run assets`, and not the whole `capacitor-assets` command.

+**Note:** Don't see the splash screen?
+Find out why in the "Extra Credit" section.

 ## Update NPM Scripts

 I like to have my build do a copy for me.
 For this reason, I do a `cap copy` with every build.
 This ensures my native projects are always up to date.
 I have also added the `--prod` flag so that I always get a production build.